adam76064/The_Arabic_OCR/README.md

 ---

-## ❓ FAQ

-**Q: I get `FolderDialog` error when changing data folder?**
-Fixed in latest version – update via `git pull`.

-**Q: Sidebar doesn't collapse?**
-Fixed – click the collapse-arrow icon to collapse, the expand-arrow tab at the right edge to expand.
-Console logs now visible with right-click → Inspect.

-**Q: DOCX export fails with `_set_section_rtl`?**
-Fixed – it was due to `import *` skipping private helpers.

-**Q: PyWebView logs flood with `WinError 1`?**
-Fixed – logger now silenced with `NullHandler`, but devtools still works (`debug=True`).

-**Q: I get `TypeError: (intermediate value)(...) is not a function` in preview.js?**
-Fixed – missing semicolon before IIFE `(function setupDashboard()` after `window.onLanUpdate = function(){}` caused JS to parse as function call.
-Added leading semicolon `;(function setupDashboard()`.

-**Q: Dashboard shows `ReferenceError: coopPollInterval is not defined`?**
-Fixed – `coopPollInterval` was used but not declared in collab.js modular split.
-Added `let coopPollInterval = null;` at top.

-**Q: Layout editor content auto-hides?**
-Fixed – body had `display:flex; flex-direction:column` inline + `has-sidebar` class sets `display:flex` row, causing conflict.
-Wrapped header+main in `#layout-main { flex:1; display:flex; flex-direction:column; height:100vh }` and body now flex row with sidebar + layout-main.

-**Q: `ReferenceError: debouncedTrackingUpdate is not defined` in editor.js?**
-Fixed – tracking.js had duplicate `const defaultTrackingConfig` causing SyntaxError, file failed to parse.
-Cleaned to single definitions and exposed `window.debouncedTrackingUpdate`, guarded calls in editor.js with `window.* || bare` fallback.

----

 ## 📚 For Developers & AI Agents

 If you want to understand the code, add a new OCR engine, new export format, a new icon, or contribute:

-👉 **Read `DEVELOPER_GUIDE.md`** – 60k+ words, explains every folder, file, function, coordinate system (now includes broken monoliths: review.js 1400→90 lines with 12 modules, layout-editor.js 1481→30 with 11 modules, project-dashboard.js 715→30 with 9 modules, plus tracking.js duplicate const fix) (72 DPI vs 200 DPI vs 1000 normalized), pipelines, data models, design tokens, the shared SVG icon system, and how to extend.
-This is now the single canonical developer reference — the original rebuild/architecture plan has been folded into it (see the guide's "UI Icon System" and surrounding sections) rather than kept as a separate, driftable document.
+👉 **Read `DEVELOPER_GUIDE.md`** – 60k+ words, explains every folder, file, function, coordinate system, pipelines, data models, design tokens, the shared SVG icon system, and how to extend.
+This is now the single canonical developer reference.

-Old import paths still work via shim files (`backend/config_manager.py` → `backend.core.config` etc.) for backward compatibility.

 ---

 ## 📄 License

-Open source – same as original.
+Open source.
 Feel free to use, modify, and contribute.

 ---